elastic/apm/specs/agents/tracing-spans.md

 and it's unknown whether the downsteam service continues the trace, the trace headers should be added.

-The reason is that spans cannot be compressed (TODO link to span compression spec once available) if the context has been propagated, as it may lead to orphaned transactions.
+The reason is that spans cannot be [compressed](tracing-spans-compress.md) if the context has been propagated, as it may lead to orphaned transactions.
 That means that the `parent.id` of a transaction may refer to a span that's not available because it has been compressed (merged with another span).

 There can, however, be exceptions to this rule whenever it makes sense.
 For example, if it's known that the backend system can continue the trace.